As24045/newGit-demo/README.md

 # newGit-demo
-It using as learing for git
+I am using this for learning Git.